By Rohit Singh, founder of the portal https://www.studytoday.net/ and a Save the Children supporter

 If they are guided in a proper way to let go of the past and convert their present into a bright and beautiful future, it would do miracles for the society!
 Small children from the backward sections of society aren’t unfortunate and the government has taken up many measures in this regard.

-is compulsory in India and accordingly no school can deny a seat to any child based on his caste/creed/language or economic status.
+Right to education is compulsory in India and accordingly no school can deny a seat to any child based on his caste/creed/language or economic status.
 When a person is focused and educated, they would definitely become a better citizen of tomorrow.
 All children are equal and no child should be made to regret over lack of education facilities in the society.
 Education is what drives a man to success.
 It allows him to focus on his life goals rather than taking away all talent and leaving him in a useless pool of menial jobs.

 Education provides a platform for a good life.
 Every child, whether they comes from an elite background or from Economically Weaker Sections of the society, should mandatorily attend schools to learn to read and write.
 They should become independent decision makers of tomorrow, hence care should be taken to rehabilitate children already involved in child labour and alleviate them from bad conditions.

 Since 2008, Save the Children has been working relentlessly to help the most vulnerable children in India come out of child labour.
 The NGO, Save the Children implements programmes in various parts of India which are aimed at driving equality on the ground.
 Their primary belief rests in the point that every child has equal rights when it comes to education, literacy, food, nutrition, health and opportunities.
 The NGO runs solely on donations and has reached 22.75 lakh children in the last decade.
 You can also contribute a small amount to Save the Children and help them change the future of a child in need.
 Your support can help them in their noble mission of providing aspects of equality to all children and given wings to childhood.